MwithHeart/writetech-accelerator-portfolio-mariam/docs/api-documentation/README.md

 ## About Chimoney
-Chimoney is a platform that allows for efficient payments across borders, multi-currency wallets and global payouts.
+Chimoney is a Fintech platform that allows for efficient payments across borders, multi-currency wallets and global payouts.
+For more information, see the [Chimoney website](https://chimoney.io).
-You can check the website site [here](https://chimoney.io).

 ## Improvements
-1. **Improved Onboarding:** The actual ```getting started``` page seems like a simple guide that talks about products that can be built with the API.
+1. **Improved onboarding:** The actual `Getting started` page seems like a simple guide that talks about products that can be built with the API.
 I restructured it into something more hands-on, including:
     - How to create an account
     - Authentication
     - The base URL
     - A sample Postman request

-2. **Structured Endpoint Pages** Created pages for two endpoints implementing proper structure and codeblocks for displaying responses.
+2. **Structured endpoint pages** Created pages for two endpoints implementing proper structure and codeblocks for displaying responses.

 ## Challenges